Business Intelligence Markup Language: Mist

 Mist is an IDE for authoring Biml code and building BI assets.
 Mist leverages visual design capabilities and debugging features to simultaneously edit entire business intelligence models, including relational tables, SSIS packages, and cubes.
 Mist also incorporates modern programming IDE features, including text editors with syntax highlighting, Intelliprompt and quick-info displays, source control integration, and multi-monitor support.

 BIDS Helper

 As Biml’s popularity has grown, key portions of the Biml engine, including dynamic package generation, have been contributed to the BIDS Helper open source project hosted on CodePlex.

 BimlScript community

 BimlScript.com is a community website for developing and sharing Biml solutions to BI problems, and contributing Biml content to share with others.
 Along with tutorials, walkthroughs, and videos, the site provides an online Biml editor.

-Code generation

-Biml files are compiled to produce BI assets for a chosen platform.
-Currently, it is possible to generate assets for Microsoft’s SSIS, SSAS, and SQL Server platforms, for the 2005, 2008 (R2), 2012 and 2014 releases.
-Other platforms may be targeted in the future.

 Syntax

 Biml has a syntax that’s common to all XML languages.
 Tags begin and end with < and >, respectively.
 Furthermore, tags can have attributes and nested elements.